 You will never be able to feel them yourself but your fridge is releasing tiny vibrations that can stir up and damage your wine if stored inside for an extended time.

-That said, I’d recommend you take them out of the refrigerator about an hour before serving it because it will be way too cold to serve.
+That said, I’d recommend you take them out of the refrigerator about an hour before serving them because it will be way too cold to serve.

 How to Tell if Wine Has Gone Bad

 I feel like red white is easier to tell if it has turned than whites are.
 Sometimes, you may not even notice a difference at all if red wine has turned but that is rare.
 The best way to determine if red wine has gone bad is by the smell, look, and taste of the wine.

 If you notice a slight off-putting or tangy odor, that could be an indication.
 Most reds have rich rounded red coloration but if you notice a browner tint to it, that can be a strong indication the wine has turned.